-- 1. PURPOSE OF REPORT
+PURPOSE OF REPORT

-- 1.1 To inform the Committee of the Council's Treasury Management activity in the first quarter of 2017/18.
+- 1.1 To inform the Committee of the Council's Treasury Management activity in the second quarter of 2017/18.

 - 2. RECOMMENDATION

-- 2.1 That the report be noted.
+- 2.1 That the Committee note the report.

 - 3. BACKGROUND TO THE REPORT

-- 3.1 At its meeting in 23 February 2017 Council approved the Council's Treasury Management Policy for the year 2017/18 and delegated the oversight of the execution of the Policy to this Committee.
+- 3.1 At its meeting in 23rd February 2017 Council approved the Council's Treasury Management Policy for the year 2017/18 and delegated the oversight of the execution of the Policy to this Committee.